Fable3/CarND-Path-Planning-Project/README.md

 As it turned out, the only way to limit acceleration was to measure and control it.

 Acceleration has two components: speed change and centrifugal acceleration.

 First, I reduce the acceleration from positive speed change, so the car would no try to accelerate in a curve.
+The `SpeedController` gets the feedback of the updated speed to maintain its original gradient.

 Then I reduce the centrigual acceleration by straightening out the curve.
 Basically, I calculate an angle difference which would make the total acceleration equal to maximum acceleration, and modify the transformation angle with this value.
 The rotation center of the transformation also has to be updated.